Johannesburg Reformed Church (NGK): The Rev. and Mrs. Coetzee’s arrival

 On Friday, February 10, 1934, a motorcade of sixteen met the Rev. and Mrs. P.S.Z.
 Coetzee in Baragwanath on the highway from Potchefstroom.
 After singing Psalm 146:1 and an exchange of warm handshakes among attendees, the procession continued on to the parsonage, where several congregation members serenaded him with the hymn "Dat 's Heren zegen op u daal" (“The Lord’s blessing be upon you,” from Psalm 134:3).
 That night, around 600 occupied Eendrag Hall.
 Among the guests of honor who accompanied the new pastor and his wife from Free State were his mother as well as his father-in-law, Rev. Jacob Rabie of the Zastron Reformed Church (NGK).
 The function served both to welcome the new pastor’s family and to say goodbye to Rev. Roode, who had served the congregation during the preceding vacancy.

 Several speeches were given by visiting pastors, and for the Saturday evening solemn investiture itself, no less than seventeen ministers and missionaries wished the new pastor the Lord’s blessing with a warm handshake.
 Among them were the consulent, Rev. S.W. van Niekerk from Ringsweë, Rev. D.P.
 Cillié formerly of Johannesburg but now of Harrismith, and Rev. T.C.
 Esterhuizen, who managed the missionary program among the Cape Coloureds.
-The Rev. Coetzee’s inaugural Sunday morning sermon drew from the Apostles, namely the passage “fr I decided to know nothing among you except Jesus Christ, and him crucified” from 1 Corinthians 2:2.
+The Rev. Coetzee’s inaugural Sunday morning sermon drew from the Apostles, namely the passage “for I decided to know nothing among you except Jesus Christ, and him crucified” from 1 Corinthians 2:2.